Payday (Updated!)

 Log In or Sign Up to Access Lesson Materials

-Why do different jobs pay so differently? top-paid teacher earns in a year.
+Why do different jobs pay so differently?
+LeBron James earns more in a day than a top-paid teacher earns in a year.
 On one hand, this seems unfair.
 On the other hand...it still seems unfair.
 But there’s a reason some jobs pay so much better than others.

 In this lesson, students use unit rates to compare how much different professions make per year/day/hour and discuss ways to possibly equate compensation with social contribution.